-Seeks out

-TRODELVY attaches to Trop-2.

-Breaks in

-Once attached, TRODELVY enters the cancer cell.

-Destroys

-Once TRODELVY enters, the anticancer medicine is released, killing the cell.

-This video explains it all

-Join Crystal, a woman curious about TRODELVY and how it works, as she gets information from a healthcare provider and some unexpected guests.
-Learn how TRODELVY is designed to work kind of like a cargo ship

-TRODELVY is like a cargo ship!
+Seeks out TRODELVY attaches to Trop-2.
+Breaks in Once attached, TRODELVY enters the cancer cell.
+Destroys Once TRODELVY enters, the anticancer medicine is released, killing the cell.
+This video explains it a TRODELVY and how it works, as she gets information from a healthcare provider and some unexpected guests.
+Learn how TRODELVY is designed to work kind of like a cargo ship CRYSTAL New TRODELVY is like a cargo ship!